zainpay/zainpay-nodejs-sdk/README.md

         }
         ],
     "description": "Bank list",
-    "status": "Success"
+    "status": "200 OK"
     }
     ```
 ## 10. Create Settlement
-- This endpoint enables a merchant to create a scheduled settlement for a zainbox.
+- This endpoint allows a merchant to create a scheduled settlement for a zainbox.
 Please bear in mind that at any given time, a zainbox can only have one type of settlement.

 Planned settlements are divided into three categories:
 - T1: **Transaction plus one working day** The value of the T1 schedule.
 The period must always be on a daily basis.